 - Refried beans (optional)

-- The red onion, apple vinegar and oregano will be used to make pickled red onions, which is extremely easy: slice the onions and put them in a small container, cover them with the apple vinegar, put the juice of one lemon (optional) and a pinch of oregano.
+- You will use the red onion, apple vinegar and oregano to make pickled red onions, which is extremely easy.
+Slice the onions and put them in a small container, cover them with the apple vinegar, put the juice of one lemon (optional) and a pinch of oregano.

-- The white onions which will be cooked on the grill should be prepared first: slice the onions into four pieces and wrap them in aluminum foil.
+- Prepare the white onions first, since you will cook these on the grill.
+Slice these into four pieces and wrap them in aluminum foil.

-- The sauce is a kind of sweet sauce that it’s called “drunken sauce”, because it uses beer as a main ingredient.
+- The sauce is a kind of sweet sauce that people call “drunken sauce”.
+This is because it uses beer as a main ingredient.
 Slice everything in about half inch squares and put it in a small saucepan.
-Ready to be placed on the grill when it’s time.
-Don’t worry about the amount of peppers I used, believe me, is a sweet sauce.
+This way, you are ready to place it on the grill when it’s time.
+Don’t worry about the amount of peppers I used.
+Believe me, is a sweet sauce.

 - The other things that I like to have prepared beforehand are a guacamole and a sauce, I usually use the Salsa Bandera Guacamole recipe that you can find on this post, since it has both things.
 But you can go with another sauce if you want to.